Lyne Park Playground is now open for play

 • Pirate ship

 • A flying boat - a playful nod to the site’s history as the former Rose Bay International Airport - for climbing, piloting and imaginative play.
-This will be installed into the playground towards the end of 2024.

 This project is proudly funded by the Australian Government, NSW Government and Woollahra Council.